schnaggelz/rpi-nxt2/README.md

 For debugging on the NXT I use the SEGGER J-Link ICE (EDU version).
 For that I soldered pins of the NXT board to expose the JTAG interface.
 Via adapter, I then connect the ICE to the NXT.

-## Debugging the FW
+## Debugging the NXT FW

 ### Install J-Link

-The Debian package can be downloaded from https://www.segger.com/downloads/jlink.
+The Debian package can be downloaded from SEGGER: https://www.segger.com/downloads/jlink.

 Set soft-link for `JLinkGDBServerCLExe`: